 400-416 Commonwealth is located on the SE corner of Commonwealth and Charlesgate East (and the NE corner of Charlesgate East and Newbury), with 390 Commonwealth to the east, and 24 Charlesgate East (419 Commonwealth) to the north, across Commonwealth.

-400-416 Commonwealth (30 Charlesgate East) was designed by architect Arthur H. Bowditch and built in 1897-1899 as a six story hotel, The Somerset.
-It was built for the Somerset Trust, organized by Francis Peabody, Jr., and William H. M. Williams.
-Francis Peabody, Jr., et al, trustees of the Somerset Trust, are shown as the owners on the 1898 Bromley map.
+400-416 Commonwealth (30 Charlesgate East) was designed by architect Arthur H. Bowditch and built in 1897-1899 as a six story hotel, The Somerset (later known as the Hotel Somerset and Somerset Hotel).
+It was built for the Somerset Trust, organized by Francis Peabody, Jr., and Henry M. Williams.

 Construction started in October of 1897 and the hotel opened on March 1, 1899.
 Like the Hotel Vendôme further east on Commonwealth, The Somerset accepted both travelers and permanent guests.

 A March 1, 1899, Boston Globe article on the hotel’s opening described it as “among the distinctively magnificent hotels of the world.”

 “It is built on three sides of a quadrangle, facing Charlesgate-east, with a large court yard in front.
 It is six stories high, with exterior walls of grey sandstone, and a roof of red tiles, and it is nearly fireproof as modern construction can approach it.”

 “Above the first floor there are 250 rooms, every one of which some time during the day gets the sun. ..
 Electricity is used throughout the building for lighting, and no gas or gas piping has been put into the building.
 Steam is used for heating purposes.
 All the rooms have not been furnished because such rooms as are to be leased to permanent guests will in all probability be furnished by the occupants to their own tastes, unless furnished apartments are desired.”